satyasys/qnaautomation/README.md

 Please do not remove Copyright information from the script.

 If you have any requirement to convert word document into SQL script, please contact us at chinmoy at satyasys dot com.

+Now create a FAQs table in your database like

+CREATE TABLE FAQs(
+    id int NOT NULL AUTO_INCREMENT,
+    Question varchar(1024) NOT NULL,
+    Answer varchar(4096) NOT NULL,
+    PRIMARY KEY (id)
+);
+Run the script like

+./word2sql.sh "<html file containing questions and answers>" "<pattern for start of a new question>" "<database table>" As example
+./word2sql.sh FAQs.htm "<ol start=" "FAQs"